 - How ideas can be wrong and right at the same time.

-First what do I regret?
-1. Dating the guys, I dated before my husband (I am not mad at myself, I just wish I had saved the mental energy for the one that mattered to me in the end).
-I didn’t learn much from my relationships, I hear a lot of people say each relationship “teaches you so much,” but for me, I feel it just took away energy that I could have used for studying, writing, art or martial arts (pretty much following my own dreams and getting to know myself), if I could go back without messing up the future I totally would go back and spend more time focusing on personal growth rather than dating people who would not gain me anything I’m currently aware of having gained.
-2. Not saving, I made a lot of money in my college years, but I always believed it wouldn’t be worth saving just a little bit, because I thought I would make much more later and therefore, “save faster” in that time of my life that never ended up happening.
+First, some things I regret: 1.
+Dating the guys, I dated before my husband, I am not mad at myself, I just wish I had saved the mental energy for the one that mattered to me in the end, because I put so much of my heart into it and it didn’t teach me a thing about my husband he is just so different.
+I didn’t learn much from my relationships, I hear a lot of people say each relationship “teaches you so much,” but for me, I feel it just took away energy that I could have used for studying, writing, art, or martial arts (pretty much following my own dreams and getting to know myself), if I could go back without messing up the future, I totally would go back and spend more time focusing on personal growth, rather than the particular individuals I dated.
+2. Not saving, I made a lot of money in my college years, but I always believed it wouldn’t be worth saving just a little bit, because I thought I would make much more later, and therefore, “save faster” in the post-college time of my life (that never ended up happening).
 I would have liked to have saved half of the “fun” purchases and eating out; even if I didn’t have more now, I would feel better about the way I managed my resources.
 3. I regret being rude to my loved ones so much.
 It’s kind of normal, but normal doesn’t mean the best use of a limited time on Earth.
-4. I regret not playing more music, just for fun, I would learn instead to impress people that I doubt were impressed anyway, but I don’t regret the music itself.
-5. I regret not recognizing that I loved writing earlier since it had been life long.
+4. I regret not playing more music, just for fun, I would learn instead to impress people who were completely unimpressed anyway, but I don’t regret the music itself.
+5. I regret not recognizing that I loved writing earlier since it has been lifelong.
 6. I regret believing family members say that I couldn’t do X, Y, Z; I crushed my dreams with the rocks of their criticism for many years, but I understand now that it was always by my own hand.